 Instant Payment Notifications (IPN)

 Instant Payment Notifications (IPNs) allow you to receive notifications whenever the state on an object changes (or something important happens to that object).
-To learn how to set up IPNs, read the IPN tutorial.

 To set up IPNs for an object, set a callback_uri on that object.
 Whenever something important happens to the object that we think you should be notified of (typically a state change), we will make an HTTP POST request to your callback_uri with the object_id in the body of the request.